Indian shares jump as financials extend gains

 All major sub-indexes were trading higher, with financials leading the pack.

-Private sector lenders HDFC Bank and ICICI Bank advanced for a second session and were the top boosts to the Nifty.
+Private sector lenders HDFC Bank (HDBK.NS) and ICICI Bank (ICBK.NS) advanced for a second session and were the top boosts to the Nifty.
 They have added roughly 5% each in the last two sessions.

-Auto stocks rose 1.03%, with Tata Motors climbing nearly 2% ahead of its quarterly results.
+Auto stocks (.NIFTYAUTO) rose 1.03%, with Tata Motors (TAMO.NS) climbing nearly 2% ahead of its quarterly results.

 Forty-eight stocks of the Nifty 50 were trading in positive territory.
-Among losers, Bharti Airtel inched 0.56% lower a day after the telecom operator posted quarterly results.
+Among losers, Bharti Airtel (BRTI.NS) inched 0.56% lower a day after the telecom operator posted quarterly results. read more

 Our Standards: The Thomson Reuters Trust Principles.